espruino/EspruinoDocs/boards/MDBT42Q.md

 First, it's best to check out the [Puck.js Getting Started Guide](/Puck.js+Quick+Start)

-Most tutorials that use Puck.js also apply to the MDBT42Q module:

-* APPEND_USES: Puck.js

 Tutorials using MDBT42Q:

 * APPEND_USES: MDBT42Q

+Tutorials using Bluetooth LE:

+* APPEND_USES: Only BLE,-MDBT42Q

+Tutorials using Bluetooth LE and functionality that may not be part of the MDBT42Q module:

+* APPEND_USES: BLE,-Only BLE,-MDBT42Q

 <a name="pinout"></a>Pinout